-I studied writing under a private tutorial, at the University of Michigan, with the poet Robert Hayden and edited both Hayden’s Collected Prose (University of Michigan Press) and his Collected Poems (Liveright).
-I hold a bachelor’s and a master’s degree from U of M, the latter in English.
+I studied writing under a private tutorial, at the University of Michigan, with the poet Robert Hayden and edited both Hayden’s Collected Prose (University of Michigan Press) and his Collected Poems (Liveright), and am the Literary Executor of the Hayden Estate.
+I hold a bachelor’s and a master’s degree from the University of Michigan, the latter in English.
 At the college and university level, I taught rhetoric, American and non-Western literature, humanities, world religions, etc., for ten years.

 I lived for more than fifteen years outside Michigan—in Japan, where I taught at Gunma University in Maebashi; in Arizona, on the Colorado River Indian Tribes Reservation, site of one of the largest internment camps for Japanese-Americans during WWII; in Illinois, on the central farmlands and on the Mississippi; ultimately returning to my suburban hometown of Rochester.